microsoft/sqlworkshops/SQLServerMLServices/README.md

 <p style="border-bottom: 1px solid lightgrey;"></p>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/Microsoft/sqlworkshops/blob/master/graphics/building1.png?raw=true"> <h2>Business Applications of this Workshop</h2>

-Businesses require deep information about their customer's behavior, and how they can leverage classification and predictive algorithms to maximize their value to the customer.
+Businesses require deep information about their customers' behavior, and how they can leverage classification and predictive algorithms to maximize their value to the customer.
 Using Machine Learning algorithms over the data they already collect in an RDBMS, they can make more intelligent decisions about their actions.

 <p style="border-bottom: 1px solid lightgrey;"></p>